aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/excel-themes-and-colors/major-minor-font/_index.md

 What caused the default font to change?

-If the default font is Excel theme font, Excel will automatically switch between different fonts based on the current language environment.
+If Excel theme font is set, Excel will automatically switch between different fonts based on the current language environment.

 {{% /alert %}}